oasis-tcs/openc2-oc2ls/oc2ls.md

 ### E.3.1  Basic and Complex Data Types

-A 5-tuple is a common means of representing a TCP or UDP session, providing the source and destination IP addresses and ports, and identifying the Layer 4 protocol in use.
+This example illustrates the use of basic and complex types to describe a network connection.
+A 5-tuple is a common means of representing a TCP or UDP session, recording the source and destination IP addresses and ports, and identifying the Layer 4 protocol in use.
 The corresponding OpenC2 target type is called an `IPv4-Connection` (see section [3.4.1.10](#34110-ipv4-connection) of this specification).
 A group of basic types and their use in the definition of an IPv4 Connection information model are represented in JIDL as follows: